thevladbog/quokkaq-go-backend/docs/yandex-cloud-setup.md

    yc iam key create --service-account-name <service-account-name> --output key.json
    ```

-2. Store the key securely and provide it to the CI/CD pipeline as `YC_SERVICE_ACCOUNT_KEY`.
+2. Store the full JSON content of the key file and provide it to the CI/CD pipeline as `YC_SERVICE_ACCOUNT_KEY`.

 ## Environment Configuration